Kludron/kludron.github.io/_posts/security/technology/2022-09-06-recommended-password-managers.md

 When choosing a password manager, there are some things to consider:
 - What are the capabilities? (i.e., MFA Code Generation, Random Password Generation, Generating Backups, Password Sharing etc.)
-- What is the support like? (i.e., Is it community driven?
+- What is the support like? (i.e., Is it community-driven?
 Are there resources online if I get stuck?)
 - What are the costs?
 (Can I trial the software if there is a cost?)
 - Personal or Business use?
 - What platforms are their apps available on? (i.e., iOS, Mac, Windows, Linux, Android, Browser)